eecs-330-nu19/WasteNot/README.md

 # WasteNot
-WasteNot is a p2p platform that allows people to exchange food before it goes bad.
+WasteNot is a p2p platform that allows people to exchange food before it goes bad!